Lunokhod programme: Development

 At least four complete vehicles were constructed, with the serial numbers 201, 203, 204 and 205.

 Rover design

 The Lunokhod rovers were lunar vehicles formed of a tub-like compartment with a large convex lid on eight independently-powered wheels.
-Length was 2.3 metres.
 They were equipped with a cone-shaped antenna, a highly directional helical antenna, television cameras, and special extendable devices to impact the lunar soil for density measurements and mechanical property tests, plus a scientific payload which varied with the mission.